Former Shreveport city employee alleges major problems within the accounting department

 Herbert is a former fraud investigator for the City’s Internal Audit Office for the past seven years.

 “When I assumed the Controller’s position, there were serious issues in the accounting division.
-I was tasked with correcting these issues and providing leadership within the division to oviate reoccurrence with this or similar issues,” Hebert said.
+I was tasked with correcting these issues and providing leadership within the division to obviate reoccurrence of these or of similar issues,” Hebert said.

-He said some issues were resolved after he became Controller, but others persist .
+He said some issues were resolved after he became Controller, but others persist, including expenses for Mayor Adrian Perkins.

 “Many issues with the mayor’s travel expense reports that include failure to provide itemized receipts for certain expenditures,” Herbert said.